 - Challenge the widespread practice of crunch, especially when it is unpaid or involuntary.

 - Improve diversity and inclusion through better hiring practices and taking steps to make employees feel more included at work.

 - Support developers on the receiving end of harassment and stand up against hate mobs and toxic behaviour.

 Who is eligible to join the union?

 The branch is open to current, former, and soon-to-be workers working for an organisation involved in the creation of video games.
 This includes direct employees, contract, agency, or casual workers.
-Managers with direct hiring and firing power are not eligible to join.

 Will I have to pay a membership fee to the union?

 Yes.
 All trade unions charge a monthly, tax-deductible membership fee (or subscription, commonly called “union subs”) to pay for the overall union.
 Our subs are based on a progressive structure linked to income, as follows: